aspose-total/Aspose.Total-Products/total/en/java/conversion/dotm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert DOTM to XLSM via Java or Online App" h2="On Premise Java API to convert DOTM to XLSM without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting DOTM to XLSM is a straightforward process that can be accomplished with the help of Aspose.Total for Java.
+Aspose.Total for Java is a comprehensive suite of APIs that provides developers with the tools they need to manipulate and convert documents.
+The process of converting DOTM to XLSM involves two steps.

+The first step is to use the feature-rich document manipulation and conversion API, Aspose.Words for Java.
+This API allows you to export DOTM to HTML.
+Aspose.Words for Java is a powerful API that enables developers to create, edit, and convert documents in various formats.
+It supports a wide range of document formats, including DOTM, HTML, and XLSM.

+The second step is to use Aspose.Cells for Java to convert the HTML to XLSM.
+Aspose.Cells for Java is a powerful API that enables developers to create, edit, and convert spreadsheets in various formats.
+It supports a wide range of spreadsheet formats, including HTML, XLSM, and DOTM.

-You can converting DOTM to XLSM via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSM.
+By using Aspose.Total for Java, you can easily convert DOTM to XLSM in just two steps.
+Aspose.Words for Java allows you to export DOTM to HTML, and Aspose.Cells for Java allows you to convert HTML to XLSM.
+Aspose.Total for Java is a comprehensive suite of APIs that provides developers with the tools they need to manipulate and convert documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}